luigisaetta/jobs_bp/.ipynb_checkpoints/README-checkpoint.md

 # jobs_bp
-This repository will contain a set of examples with best practices for using **Data Science Jobs**
+This repository contains a set of examples with best practices for using **Data Science Jobs**

+With **Data Science JOBS** you can do, in batch mode: Data Preparation, Training of a ML model, Validation, Scoring.

 ## Features
 * How to launch a JOB using **REST API**